Blue Ridge Women in Agriculture

 Internship Responsibilities:

-• Work closely with the BRWIA staff to support the King Street Farmers' Market program and the Winter Farmers' Market program.
+• Work closely with the BRWIA staff to support the King Street Farmers' Market program

 • Provide assistance at the Market Managers' booth, including processing SNAP/EBT and Double Up Food Bucks transactions, helping to plan, publicize, and facilitate weekly special events including musical performances and cooking demos, and collecting/analyzing market data.